 Epic Games asks court to prevent what it describes as Apple's 'retaliation'

-Epic Games said late on Friday that it has asked a court to stop what it saw as Apple Inc's retaliation against the "Fortnite" creator after the iPhone maker terminated Epic Games' account on its App Store.

-REUTERS: Epic Games said late on Friday that it has asked a court to stop what it saw as Apple Inc's retaliation against the "Fortnite" creator after the iPhone maker terminated Epic Games' account on its App Store.
+CALIFORNIA: Epic Games said late on Friday (Sep 4) that it has asked a court to stop what it saw as Apple Inc's retaliation against the "Fortnite" creator after the iPhone maker terminated Epic Games' account on its App Store.

 Epic Games filed for a preliminary injunction that would put its game back in the App Store and restore its developer account.
 The filing was made in the United States District Court for the Northern District of California.